 But there also comes the time when we will forfeit our grace.
 Ananias and Sapphira are examples of this forfeiture.
 The Israelites are another example of this forfeiture.
 There comes a time when God can no longer tolerate sin.
 "Those who cling to worthless idols forfeit the grace that could be theirs."
 Jonah 2:8.

-Now we can revisit Ephesians 2:8-10.
-Let's put it in its proper place to agree with the rest of the Bible and Jesus.
+Let’s put all this in its proper place to agree with the rest of the Bible and Jesus.
 Remember that there were no punctuations when the original Greek was written.
-All we are going to do is punctuate it to make sense, and be in harmony with the Bible.
+All we are going to do is revisit Ephesians 2:8-10 and punctuate it to make sense and be in harmony with the Bible.

 "For by grace (keeping us alive physically), you have been saved through faith (obedience that comes by faith) - and this not from yourselves, it is the gift of God - not by works (yourselves works) so that no one can boast.
 For we are God's workmanship, created in Christ Jesus to do good works (obedience from faith), which God prepared in advance for us to do (Ten Commandments)."